joshstow/advent-of-code/README.md

 # Advent Of Code
-Scripts to solve the daily [Advent of Code](https://adventofcode.com/) challenges using Python
+This is a collection of my solutions to the [Advent of Code](https://adventofcode.com/) challenges.